WebQit/docs/play-ui/docs/getting-started/overview/README.md

 });
 ```

-If you were to run your code against a *window* context other than the global browser window, you could use the `Function.call()` syntax to pass in the *window* object as the `this` context for the function.
+If you were to run your code in a *window* context other than the global browser window, you could use the `<Function>.call()` syntax to pass in the *window* object as the `this` context for the function.

 ```js
 on.call(window, selector, 'swipeleft', e => {